 The MCLG for tetrachloroethylene is zero.
 EPA has set this level of protection based on the best available science to prevent potential health problems.
 EPA has set an enforceable regulation for tetrachloroethylene, called a maximum contaminant level (MCL), at 0.005 mg/L or 5 ppb.
 MCLs are set as close to the health goals as possible, considering cost, benefits and the ability of public water systems to detect and remove contaminants using suitable treatment technologies.

 The Phase II Rule, the regulation for tetrachloroethylene, became effective in 1992.
 The Safe Drinking Water Act requires EPA to periodically review the national primary drinking water regulation for each contaminant and revise the regulation, if appropriate.
 EPA reviewed tetrachloroethylene as part of the second Six Year Review and determined that it is appropriate to revise the regulation based on changes in analytical feasibility.

 If you are concerned with tetrachloroethylene in your water, you can wait for the government to act, or you can take matters into your own hands.
 There are many viable water technologies that can remove this chemical, and hundreds or even thousands of others that can also potentially be in your water supply.
 Granular Activated Carbon, Packed Tower Aeration and Reverse Osmosis.
-It is imperative that you get a detailed water analysis of competing contaminants, like THIS TEST from National Testing Labs.
+It is imperative that you get a detailed water analysis of competing contaminants, like THIS TEST.
 With a detailed water analysis in hand, a treatment solution can be confidently recommended.